When you travel, eating is pure joy – most of the time.

 Only eat fruits and veggies you can peel: In developing countries, agricultural practices are vastly different.
 Many nations use substances that might be banned in the U.S. So it’s important you stick to vegetables that have thick skins (like bananas and watermelons) and avoid other fruits where these substances can creep in, like berries.

 Buy travel insurance: It’s not guaranteed that your health care coverage will apply to your visit abroad.
-With a trip insurance package, you can make things easier on yourself as well as protect your health and travel investment in another country.
+With a comprehensive travel insurance plan, you can make things easier on yourself as well as protect your health and travel investment in another country.

 Inspect the vendor: When you first enter a foreign restaurant, make sure that the place serving you appears clean.
 Take a look at the preparation surfaces, aprons and hands of the people preparing the food.
 Also keep an eye out for an efficient washing station on the premises.
 These are all signs that you are eating in a safe environment.
 It’s not a terrible idea for you to heed the age-old instruction of washing your hands before you eat either.